Rhode Trip: Exploring the Inland Villages of South Kingstown on Two Wheels

 After the bike path crosses Route 110, it passes woodsy areas, town athletic fields and a large housing development called Tefft Hill (containing a historic cemetery and Tefft Hill Park).
 But the houses mostly stay hidden; the scenery stays outdoorsy; West Kingston turns into Kingston somewhere along the way.

 Continuing east on the bike path, more athletic fields and a middle school pop up, and a very interesting detour, still biking, takes you up behind those fields, onto a hiking trail and out to a neighborhood just off Route 108, which is the site of URI’s annual East Farm Spring Festival.
-In its 13th year, this festival has grown to include a halfdozen gardening workshops and demonstrations, more than two dozen exhibits, a greenhouse full of seedlings for sale, plus the South Kingstown Farmers Market, the state’s longest-running farmers’ market (since 1982).
+Now in its 15th year, this festival has grown to include a halfdozen gardening workshops and demonstrations, more than two dozen exhibits, a greenhouse full of seedlings for sale, plus the South Kingstown Farmers Market, the state’s longest-running farmers’ market (since 1982).

 Minus that detour, the path brings you past four access points to the web of trails around three ponds that make up Tri-Pond Park, a wonderful woodland mix of wetlands and hills, two dammed ponds, and lots of wildlife.
 Skimming past these tempting hiking trails, you can detour one block north on Rodman Street to Sons of Liberty Spirits Co. for a whiskey tasting and tour.